Why depending on social media and email marketing alone is a risky strategy

 Rather than adopting a potentially risky and expensive social media strategy for your event promotion, why not own the data that you’ve invested so much time in collecting?
 By opting to use an integrated customer data platform you can:

 - Collect e-mail addresses and telephone numbers in one centralised, searchable, and secure data platform.

-- Communicate 1 on 1 with your visitors and fans via SMS, WhatsApp, Apple Business Chat, e-mail, etc.
+- Communicate 1 on 1 with your visitors and fans via SMS, WhatsApp, Apple Messages for Business, e-mail, etc.